View Loraine Wragg's Notice on derbyshiretimes.co.uk and share memories

 |

-Mrs Loraine Wragg Carr Vale Mrs Loraine Lynda Wragg of Carr Vale has passed away at home, aged 76.
+Mrs Loraine Wragg Carr Vale Mrs Loraine Lydia Wragg of Carr Vale has passed away at home, aged 76.

 Born in Bolsover, she was a life long local resident

-Loraine leaves her husband Derick Wragg, daughter Adele, son Dean, grandchildren Matthew, Katie and Alex,
+Loraine leaves her husband Derrick Wragg, daughter Adele, son Dean, grandchildren Matthew, Katie and Alex,

 great-grandchildren Sophia, Elsie, Jenson and Ivy.
 She was predeceased by granddaughter Lauren.